Complete Guide to theUK Spouse Settlement Visa

 6. Finish Your Online Application Steps

 If you applied for the UK spouse visa online, this is the time to go back and complete the remaining sections.
-The reason you did not do this earlier is because once you attend your biometric appointment, you will be given a deadline of five days to have everything mailed to England.
-This is not a good timeline given how long it might take to find/receive original documents (especially bank statements).
+The reason you did not do this earlier is because once you attend your biometric appointment, you will be given a varying deadline of five to fourteen days to have everything mailed to England.
+And when I say 'varying' I don't mean it's different for each country (though that might also be the case).
+Rather, I was told three different timelines in my single application.
+Online claimed fourteen days, their email five, and the people at the biometric office ten.
+I sent it off in seven days and it was received and processed.
+However, why give yourself more stress trying to get all of the original documents in time?
 Also, having bank statements closer to the date of mailing this application the better.
 If you did not apply for the UK spouse visa online, then these are the following steps you need to do:

 - Pay your NHS surcharge

 - Book a Biometric Appointment (your passport will be sent back here; process different in each country)